seven days and six nights in the Pearl of the Caribbean

 - Late lunch at private restaurant Balcón del Valle (Balcony of the Valley and you will see why when you get there), one of the most spectacular views of the entire trip.
 (Included) You will have the opportunity to visit the kitchen, chat with the cooks preparing food over charcoal fire; it is rustic and wonderful.

-- Check into the newest hotel in Vinales.
-Hotel Central is in the heart of the small colonial town and its privileged location allows easy access to the main square.
+- Check into Hotel Central in the heart of the small colonial town.
+Its privileged location allows easy access to the main square.

 - Private check-in with assistance from your guide.